UWPCE-PythonCert/IntroPython-2017/_sources/modules/GitWorkflow.rst.txt

 Remember that ``git status`` is your friend -- when in doubt, run that command to see what's going on in your repo.

-1. Make sure you are on correct branch -- though if you never branch, you'll only need to do this once:
+1. Make sure you are on the correct branch -- though if you never branch, you'll only need to do this once:

    ``$ git checkout master``